 If school closings have or are occurring in the area, please contact your therapist directly to find out if your scheduled appointment will take place.
 It is up to the discretion of each individual therapist whether they will hold sessions.
 If you are uncomfortable driving in the weather, please contact your therapist as soon as possible to cancel/reschedule your appointment.

-Why do you have two offices?
+Why do you have five offices?